-DNSSEC is an extension of the domain name system (DNS), which serves to ensure the authenticity and integrity of the data in DNS answers.
+DNSSEC is an extension of the Domain Name System (DNS) that serves to guarantee the authenticity and integrity of data from DNS responses.

 As an internet user you do not need to do anything.
 If your internet access provider supports DNSSEC, then all the checks on the signatures will be made on your provider's DNS servers.